Everything you need to know...

 It's not uncommon for residents to assume they live within the Plaza Midwood boundaries, but this isn't always accurate.
 Many realtors and businesses will use the label loosely to convey the general area of town, but the neighborhood does have some specific boundaries.

-Plaza Midwood is generally considered to be Parkwood Road and The Plaza to the north, Hawthorne Avenue to the west, Briar Creek to the east and Central Avenue to the south.
+Plaza Midwood is generally considered to be Parkwood Road and The Plaza to the north, Hawthorne Avenue to the west, Shamrock Drive and Briar Creek to the east and Central Avenue to the south.